minsiksudo/N_salina_RNAseq/README.md

 Statistical Analysis

-…
+…TBA

 Data Availability

-The raw sequencing data and processed files are available in the NCBI Sequence Read Archive under the accession number [SRA OOOOOOO; PRJN OOOOOOO].
-Scripts used for the analysis are available at [Specify repository link].
+The raw sequencing data and processed files are available in the NCBI Sequence Read Archive under the accession number [SRA OOOOOOO (TBA); PRJN OOOOOOO (TBA)].
+Scripts used for the analysis are available at [https://github.com/minsiksudo/N_salina_RNAseq].

 References: